You are here

-- Other course that included at least 4 hours of hands-on learning, or other significant experience
+- Alternate introductory 2-day course that included a minimum of 50% hands-on time, or other significant experience.

 Since the dyad will be learning together and sharing the use of an ultrasound unit, choose someone local to you (your institution, practice, or someone who lives nearby), so that you can conveniently be together for the mentoring sessions.